404-798-9397 [email protected]

 Your answer: To search for something or because I feel lucky.

-Bonus Effect: ”Why am I here” right at the beginning places both prospect and seller on even ground.
+Bonus Effect”Why am I here” right at the beginning places both prospect and seller on even ground.
 It subliminally screams, “I’m your equal, we are both busy business people, and I deserve to know whether I am wasting my time or not?”

 Back to my meeting.
 My host sighed and related, “We have 50 sellers and 50 sales methodologies and that’s what’s keeping us from transforming into one world-class sales machine.”